GoPlugin/web3-rpc-proxy/README.md

 If you want to show appreciation or support the continued development of the Web3 RPC Proxy project, you can do so by:

-Giving the project a GitHub Star.
-Supporting the project by donating a cup of tea.

 <br>

 ## :memo: License